kobotoolbox/kobo-transfer/README.md

  ## Media Upload
 Demo walks through this process:
  - for initial data upload, create folder named attachments, with subfolder name being the asset uid of form in kobo.
-To associate media with a specific submission, create subfolders named after the row number of the submission in the xlsx.
+To associate media with a specific submission, create subfolders named _index value of the submission in the xlsx.
 For example, without initially having a uuid (in a case where data is imported from a different source), the file path for the media would be attachments/aMhhwTacmk9PLEQuv9etDS/2.
 Media within that folder must match the filename in xlsx form cell exactly.
 - if data already has uuids, create attachments folder with a subfolder asset id.
 Within asset id subfolder, create folders each named after uuid of a response.
 Media associated with each uuid should be within that folder.
 - If run.py is run with the attachments folder, media should save in kobo correctly.